NabilASharif/ComputerScience1/Notes/Chapter 1.md

 currentbalance = startingbalance + interest

 Checkpoint 1.6-4

 A runtime error occurs while the program is expecting.

 Checkpoint 1.6-5

 The purpose of testing a program with sample data on input is to determine runtime errors.

-Software engineers

--Designing, writing, testing, debugging, documenting, and modifying.

-Ex- Program specifications, diagrams of screen output, diagrams representing the components and flow of the program of data, pseudocode, examples of expected input and desired output, and special software designed for testing purposes.
+Definitions

-Procedural - A set of programming statements that together perform a specific task.
+- Procedural - A set of programming statements that together perform a specific task.

-Object-oriented programming - A programming paradigm in which the programmer creates objects that store data and perform operations.
+- Object-oriented programming - A programming paradigm in which the programmer creates objects that store data and perform operations.

-Fields/attributes - A piece of data stored in an object.
+- Fields/attributes - A piece of data stored in an object.

-Methods - A collection of statements that perform a task; a procedure or behavior that an object performs.
+- Methods - A collection of statements that perform a task; a procedure or behavior that an object performs.

-Encapsulation - Combining code and data into a single object.
+- Encapsulation - Combining code and data into a single object.

-Data hiding - An objects ability to hide its data from code outside the single object.
+- Data hiding - An objects ability to hide its data from code outside the single object.

-Indirect access data - Code outside the object can access an object's methods can be used to interact with code outside the object.
+- Indirect access data - Code outside the object can access an object's methods can be used to interact with code outside the object.
 This prevents accidental corruption and code/cada separation issues.

 Note: Checkpoint 1.7-1

-Procedural - A set of steps in which variables commonly share data items with other sets of steps.
+- Procedural - A set of steps in which variables commonly share data items with other sets of steps.

-Software entities or units that contain data and the methods that operate on that data.
+- Software entities or units that contain data and the methods that operate on that data.

 Chapter 1 Review Questions and Exercises.